 What Does NASA Do?

 Many Americans may be aware of some of NASA's major responsibilities.
 Astronauts in orbit conduct scientific research.
 Satellites help scientists learn more about Earth.
 Space probes study the solar system, and beyond.
 New developments improve air travel and other aspects of flight.
-NASA is also beginning a new program to send humans to the moon, Mars and beyond.
+NASA is also beginning a new program to send humans to explore asteroids, Mars and beyond.
 In addition to those major missions, NASA does many other things.
 The agency shares what it learns, so that its information can make life better for people all over the world.
 For example, companies can use NASA discoveries to create new "spinoff" products.

 NASA's Education Office helps teachers to prepare the students who will be the engineers, scientists, astronauts and other NASA workers of the future.
 They will be the adventurers that will continue the exploration of the solar system and universe in the years to come.
 NASA has a tradition of investing in programs and activities that inspire and engage students, educators, families and communities in the excitement and discovery of exploration.
 NASA offers training to help teachers learn new ways to teach science, technology, engineering and mathematics.
 The agency also involves students in NASA missions to help them get excited about learning.